mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 - [x]Color your h3 element with the text-primary Bootstrap class, and center it with the text-center Bootstrap class.

 ## House our page within a Bootstrap container-fluid div

 Now let's make sure all the content on your page is mobile-responsive.

 - [x] Let's nest your h3 element within a div element with the class container-fluid.

 ## Create a Bootstrap Row

 Now we'll create a Bootstrap row for our inline elements.

 - [x] Create a div element below the h3 tag, with a class of row.

 ## Split Your Bootstrap Row

 Now that we have a Bootstrap Row, let's split it into two columns to house our elements.

 - [x] Create two div elements within your row, both with the class col-xs-6.

 ## Create Bootstrap Wells

 Bootstrap has a class called well that can create a visual sense of depth for your columns.

 - [x] Nest one div element with the class well within each of your col-xs-6 div elements.

 ## Add Elements within Your Bootstrap Wells

 Now we're several div elements deep on each column of our row.
 This is as deep as we'll need to go.
 Now we can add our button elements.

 - [x] Nest three button elements within each of your div elements having the class name well.

 ## Apply the Default Bootstrap Button Style

 Bootstrap has another button class called btn-default.

 - [x] Apply both the btn and btn-default classes to each of your button elements.

+## Create a Class to Target with jQuery Selectors

+Not every class needs to have corresponding CSS.
+Sometimes we create classes just for the purpose of selecting these elements more easily using jQuery.

+- [x] Give each of your button elements the class target.